 St Mary’s College provides counselling to assist students and their families as required.
-The Counsellor endeavours to develop appropriate skills and attitudes and resolve problems in academic, psychological, emotional, and/or social contexts.
-The Counsellor works toward change for the benefit of individual students, groups within the school, and the wider community.
+The Counsellors endeavour to develop appropriate skills and attitudes and resolve problems in academic, psychological, emotional, and/or social contexts.
+The Counsellors work toward change for the benefit of individual students, groups within the school, and the wider community.

 What is school counselling?

 School counsellors address issues impacting on the social and emotional wellbeing of students.
 The support offered focuses on improving and enhancing the educational outcomes for the student.
 This can be done through:

 - Strategies for parents

 In the event that the above strategies are ineffective in meeting the educational needs of students, they maybe prioritised for short-term, therapeutic intervention with the Student Counsellor.
 Alternatively, the Counsellor may refer them to other professionals or outside agencies to meet more long-term support needs.